• Living Abundantly

 There are other means of adding calcium into a chicken’s diet.
 If you research online, you can also find other supplements, and you can even find that feeding chickens certain scraps can also help add calcium into their diets.
 Another way some homesteaders add calcium to their chicken flock’s diet is by offering raw milk.
 It is debatable, but some believe that it is one of the most nutritious foods for people and animals alike.
 We are RAW milk advocates.
 For more info, check out this site.

 BUT, I started raising chickens to SAVE money, have nutrient dense food I trust, and to become more sustainable.
-I wanted to lower our monthly cost of raising chickens so that it was even more affordable.
+I also think that the Lord is pleased when we steward our lives, and all that we have, well.
+Another goal of ours was to lower our monthly cost of raising chickens so that it was even more affordable.
 So, I researched and discovered how to use eggshells to make a calcium supplement for chickens for FREE.
 And, it also resulted in a no waste option that help me reach my sustainability goals!

 How to Use Eggshells to Make a Calcium Supplement for Chickens: